 - Buy Letters from Iwo Jima DVD

-Clint Eastwood's Iwo Jima Collection
+Clint Eastwood's Iwo Jima Movies

 In 2006, Eastwood directed two films about World War II's Battle of Iwo Jima.
 The first, Flags of Our Fathers, focused on the men who raised the American flag on top of Mount Suribachi and featured the film debut of Eastwood's son Scott.
 This was followed by Letters from Iwo Jima, which dealt with the tactics of the Japanese soldiers on the island and the letters they wrote home to family members.
 Letters from Iwo Jima was the first American film to depict a war issue completely from the view of an American enemy.